peterot/homebridge-hue-power-sensor/README.md

 ```

 ## Issues
-If you have any issues with the extension, please let me know via the GitHub [issues section](https://github.com/raymondelooff/homebridge-huejay/issues).
+If you have any issues with the extension, please let me know via the GitHub [issues section](https://github.com/peterot/homebridge-hue-power-sensor/issues).
 Provide as much information as possible, including the system log, so I can try to reproduce the problem.
 Turn Homebridge debugging on before posting your system log.
 Make sure you don't post any private information like API keys or secret keys.

 ## Contribution
 Your help is more than welcome!
 If you own accessories that are not supported by Homebridge Huejay at this moment, feel free to create a pull request with the implementation for other accessories.
 Make sure to use the same code style as used for the existing code base.
 Thank you!

+## Acknowledgements
+This plugin is based on and forked from [Homebridge Huejay](https://github.com/raymondelooff/homebridge-huejay/).

 ## License & Copyright
-Copyright (c) 2018 Raymon de Looff <raydelooff@gmail.com>.
 This plugin is open-source software licensed under the GPLv3 license.